guimontme/ignite-feed-react-ts/README.md

 <img src="./screenshot.png">

-It is a project of a post feed where some users can create comments and edit then.
+It is a project of a post feed where some users can create comments and edit them.

 It's based on the Rocketseat Project [Ignite Feed](https://github.com/rocketseat-education/ignite-reactjs-01-fundamentos-react).